ThePerfectComputer/nimulatorPPC/README.md

 ![](docs/architecture.png)

-The architecture of this simulator somewhat resembles the architecture of a multicyle CPU.
-The simulator simulates a single stage at a time, and continuously cycles through all stages.
+The architecture of this simulator is very simple at the moment.
+We fetch an instruction, determine it associated mnemonic, and finally execute that instruction.
+This loop repeats until the simulator is terminated.

 # Status